Tollerodden: Colin Archer returns home; naval architect and yard owner

 Having the good income from abroad, this allowed him to build boats without a customer and he introduced the latest international knowledge to his designs.
-The Norwegian pilot boats at the time, was of the old type «cods head-mackerel» type, lightly ballasted and not very seaworthy; hardly any pilot was buried ashore.
+The Norwegian pilot boats at the time, was of the old type "cods head-mackerel" type, lightly ballasted and not very seaworthy; hardly any pilot was buried ashore.
 Colin might have thought it would be an easy match to get into the pilot boat marked, but conservatism in the workboats industry was hard to persuade.
-So, already in 1873, he decided to go for larger ships and bought a part in a yard further out in the Larvik fjord at Rekkevik, called «Laurvig Strandværft».
+So, in 1873, he decided to go for larger ships and bought a part in a yard further out in the Larvik fjord at Rekkevik, called "Laurvig Strandværft".

 However, he kept getting orders on pilot boats, so the boatbuilding at Tollerodden was continued as well.

-In 1877 he published his «Wave-form Theory» for boat and ship design in The Field and had it read for the English Institution of Naval Architects.
-His theory was a variation of John Scott Russell's world famous «Wave-line Theory».
+In 1877 he published his Wave-form Theory for boat and ship design in The Field and had it read for the English Institution of Naval Architects.
+His theory was a variation of John Scott Russell's world famous Wave-line Theory.
 By questioning this with what many regarded more logic and adopted, Colin Archer became world famous long before he had taken the most important steps in improving the Norwegian pilot boats.

 He gradually became famous for his fast and seaworthy pilot boats with ballast keels and especially for his rescue boats, a larger and heavy weather version of the pilot boats.
-In 1892 he built the polar ship FRAM that became world famous for its voyages close to both north and south pole.
+In 1892 he built the polar ship Fram that became world famous for its voyages close to both north and south pole.

 Colin ran his business until 1909, aged 77.
 His young foreman would have continued the business in another location if he had not died suddenly that same year.
 The Tollerodden yard was thereafter used for laying up boats for winter and for boat maintenance.

 Street names at Tollerodden

-The street that goes in a half circle past the Customs house, was called Tolbodgaten (Customs street) but was later changed to today's name Kirkestredet (Church path).
-The street leading up to the church from the town side, was called Kirkegaten (Church street) but was renamed to Colin Archers gate (street), in 1917, three years before he died.
+The curved street that goes past the Customs house was called Tolbodgaten (Customs street), but this was later changed to today's name, Kirkestredet (Church path).
+The street leading up to the church from the town side was called Kirkegaten (Church street) but was renamed to Colin Archers gate (street) in 1917, three years before Colin Archer died.